-- Step 1 Reagents preparation: Allow the reagents and samples to reach room temperature (18-30°C) for at least 15-30minutes.
+- Step 1 Reagents preparation: Allow the reagents and samples to reach room temperature (18-30°C) for at lest 15-30 minutes.
 Check the Wash buffer concentrate for the presence of salt crystals.
 If crystals have formed in the solution, resolubilize by warming at 37°C until crystals dissolve.
 Dilute the stock Wash Buffer 1 to 20 with distilled or deionized water.
-Use only clean vessels to dilute the buffer. - Step 2 Numbering Wells: Set the strips needed in strip-holder and number sufficient number of wells including three Negative controls (e.g. B1, C1, D1) two Positive controls (e.g. E1, F1) and one Blank (e.g. A1, neither samples nor HRP-Conjugate should be added into the Blank well).
+Use only clean vessels to dilute the buffer. - Step 2 Numbering Wells: Set the strips needed in strip-holder and number sufficient number of wells including three Negative control (e.g. B1, C1, D1), two Positive control (e.g. E1, F1) and one Blank (e.g. A1, neither samples nor HRP-Conjugate should be added into the Blank well).
 If the results will be determined by using dual wavelength plate reader, the requirement for use of Blank well could be omitted.
-Use only number of strips required for the test. - Step 3 Adding Sample and HRP-Conjugate: Add 50μl of Positive control, Negative control, and Specimen into their respective wells.
+Use only number of strips required for the test. - Step 3Adding Sample and HRP-Conjugate: Add 50μl of Positive control, Negative control, and Specimen into their respective wells.
 Note: Use a separate disposal pipette tip for each specimen, Negative and Positive Control as to avoid cross-contamination.
-Add 50μl of HRP-Conjugate to each well except into the Blank and mix by tapping the plate gently. - Step 4 Incubating: Cover the plate with the plate cover and incubate for 60 minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
+Add 50μl HRP- Conjugate to each well except the Blank and mix by tapping the plate gently. - Step 4 Incubating: Cover the plate with the plate cover and incubate for 60 minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
 If dry incubator is used, do not open the door frequently. - Step 5 Washing: At the end of the incubation, remove and discard the plate cover.
 Wash each well 5 times with diluted Wash buffer.
 Each time, allow the microwells to soak for 30-60seconds.
-After the final washing cycle, turn down the plate onto blotting paper or clean towel, and tap it to remove any remaining liquids. - Step 6 Coloring: Dispense 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank.
-Incubate the plate at 37°C for 15minutes, avoiding light.
-The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate will produce blue color in Negative control and anti-HBc negative sample wells. - Step 7 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop Solution into each well and mix gently.
-Intensive yellow color develops in Negative control and anti-HBc negative sample wells.
+After the final washing cycle, turn down the plate onto blotting paper or clean towel, and it plate to remove any remaining liquids. - Step 6 Coloring: Dispense 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank, and mix by tapping the plate gently.
+Incubate the plate at 37°C for 15minutes avoiding light.
+The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate produces blue color in Positive control and in anti-HBs positive sample wells. - Step 7 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop Solution into each well.
+Intensive yellow color develops in Positive control and anti-HBs Positive sample wells.

-Step 8 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450 nm.
-If a dual filter instrument is used, set the reference wavelength at 630 nm.
-Calculate the Cut-off value and evaluate the results.
-(Note: read the absorbance within 5 minutes after stopping the reaction).
+Step 8 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
+If a dual filter instrument is used, set the reference wavelength at 630nm.
+Calculate the Cut-off value and evaluate the results (Note: read the absorbance within 5minutes after stopping the reaction).